 A reason lies behind the devastating wars that have plagued mankind since the beginning.
 The reason is simple: Men have broken the sixth commandment!

-For centuries across Europe, Catholicism taught that the Jews were guilty of deicide—the murder of Jesus Christ.
-At various times in its history, the Church felt no compunction to ghettoize the Jews, ostracize them, confiscate their goods, and murder them.
-Charles Whitaker shows how false teaching like this can lead to …
+For centuries across Europe, Catholicism taught that the Jews were guilty of deicide—the murder of Jesus.
+False teaching like this leads to horrible results.

 The sixth commandment, forbidding murder, is rare among the Ten Commandments in that a clear line can be drawn between its commission and its consequences.

 Pure religion, according to James, takes care of vulnerable people — the widows, fatherless, and strangers.
 This echoes the words of the prophets.

 God has never given mankind the prerogative to determine whether war is just or not.
 God has promised to protect us, conditioned on our obedience to our covenant.